philipellisis/csd-docs/docs/PinOne/Configuring/inputs.md

 ## Steam calibration text

 Besides the obvious of being able to see button presses made in the PinOne board when in this screen, it also provides a way to generate a steam calibration file that can be used to directly map the buttons of the PinOne to a Steam controller.
 Just set the buttons the way you want them to work in steam and paste the text shown into steam during the calibration phase.
+Now you can also save the configuration directly to your Steam .vdf file so there is no need to do any calibration in steam at all!

 ## Send Keyboard Presses